Countdown to Final Crisis: Monarch, the Monitors, and Superman-Prime

 The Monitors arrive on Earth-51, shortly after the Challengers escape.
 The Monitor of Earth-8, now calling himself "Solomon", attempts to absorb Bob into his being, but inadvertently kills him instead.
-The other Monitors, shocked, then voice their suspicions that Solomon engineered all of the events to his own ends.
+The other Monitors claim that Solomon engineered all of the events to his own ends.
 The Monitors are then interrupted by the arrival of Monarch and his army.
-As the two sides fight, Monarch approaches Solomon and accuses him of desiring sole dominion over the Multiverse.
+As the two sides fight, Monarch approaches Solomon and accuses him of desiring sole dominion over the multiverse.
 Solomon returns to the Multiversal nexus where the remaining Monitors condemn his actions before joining the battle on Earth-51.
 Floating in space, Nix Uotan, the Monitor of Earth-51, watches the battle raging on his Earth before joining the other Monitors.
-Feeling a call from the Source, he directs Donna, Jason, Kyle, and Ray to Apokolips, and remains behind on Earth-51 to finish his duty.